KTVU: News operation

 KTVU launched a 7 p.m. newscast for KICU-TV on January 21, 2008.
 In 2010, the KTVU news department was honored with a Peabody Award for its coverage of the January 2009 shooting of unarmed African-American male Oscar Grant in a Bay Area Rapid Transit (BART) terminal.
 By January 2011, KTVU launched weekend morning newscasts and extended the morning news to a start time of 4:30 a.m.
 KTVU's newscasts were also simulcast in other television markets.
 By 2014, newscasts aired on KRXI-TV in Reno, Nevada, KCBA in Monterey, KRVU-LD in Chico, and KEMY-LP in Eureka.
 KRXI ended the morning and noon simulcasts on May 14, 2014, and the 10 p.m. simulcast on July 31, 2023; KRVU/KEMY dropped the 10 p.m. simulcast on September 27, 2021, and KCBA dropped the morning and 10 p.m. simulcasts in January 2022.

-During the station's coverage of Asiana Airlines Flight 214, anchor Tori Campbell on July 12, 2013, read the names of four people purported to be the pilots, but were satirical names playing off Asian stereotypes—Captain Sum Ting Wong ("something wrong"), Wi Tu Lo ("we too low"), Ho Lee Fuk ("holy fuck"), (Note: Pronounced by Campbell on-air as "Ho Lee Fook" (/ˈhəʊ li: fʊwk͡/).) and Bang Ding Ow—inadvertently vetted by a summer intern at the National Transportation Safety Board (NTSB).
-The NTSB apologized for its role in the incident several KTVU staff were terminated immediately, and a news producer resigned.
+During the station's coverage of Asiana Airlines Flight 214, on the noon newscast on July 12, 2013, anchor Tori Campbell read the names of four people purported to be the pilots, but were satirical names playing off Asian stereotypes—Captain Sum Ting Wong ("something wrong"), Wi Tu Lo ("we too low"), Ho Lee Fuk ("holy fuck"), (Note: Pronounced by Campbell on-air as "Ho Lee Fook" [/ˈhəʊ ˌliː ˈfʊk/].) and Bang Ding Ow—inadvertently vetted by a summer intern at the National Transportation Safety Board (NTSB).
+The NTSB apologized for its role in the incident, several KTVU staff were terminated immediately, and a news producer resigned.
 Asiana Airlines filed a defamation lawsuit against KTVU, but withdrew it a few days later.
 KTVU filed DMCA requests to remove user-uploaded videos of the newscast intended to lessen insensitivity towards the Asian community.

 KTVU debuted an hour-long 4 p.m. newscast in June 2015; this followed an extension of Mornings on 2 to a 4 a.m. start.
 On April 17, 2017, KTVU debuted a half-hour newscast at 11 p.m.

 Frank Somerville was taken off the air after a May 2021 newscast when he struggled to read the teleprompter and slurred his words.
 That September, he was suspended indefinitely after attempting to add personal commentary to a report on the disappearance of Gabrielle Petito alluding to "missing white woman syndrome".
 The station declined to renew his contract in January 2022, a month after he was arrested for driving under the influence.